All Episodes

 Trent Lott basically said to him, look, do your business or get off the pot.

-They know Star drags things out.
+They know Starr drags things out.

-Here's a guy that's making millions of dollars a year at his private practice, representing interests against the Clintons.
+Here's a guy that's making millions Of dollars a year at his private practice, representing interests against the Clintons.

 He was on their payroll for a while.